Mental Health and Wellbeing

 - Settling in sessions for children starting school

 Our Pastoral lead, helps pupils make the most of school life by breaking down barriers to learning.
 For the child, they are someone supportive to talk to, share successes or disappointments with, or to provide help with practical difficulties or worries.
 They can also be the link between school and home, or with outside agencies.
 They can act as an advocate for children and young people and is non-judgmental.
-Miss Wood delivers a tailored and flexible approach to meet the needs of those being mentored.
+Miss Hunter delivers a tailored and flexible approach to meet the needs of those being mentored.

 Miss Wood will meet with children and young people, usually outside the classroom, either individually or in small groups in a planned and structured way.